Principles of online communication

 - relevant, accurate and usable.
 Users are looking for topic- or task-related information that helps them answer their questions.

-All the above means avoiding duplication of effort and making optimal use of scarce resources by:
+We must avoid duplication of effort and make optimal use of scarce resources by:

 - proactively working with other DGs that have related or overlapping content and work together for a better user-experience

 - looking beyond our organisation to improve our performance (how do others do it?)